Siirry pääsisältöön

 Browsers and devices

-Most browsers already have built-in accessibility features.
-Likewise, most mobile devices have their own screen readers as well.
+Most browsers have built-in accessibility features.
+Likewise, most mobile devices include screen readers.
 In addition, frequently used office programs have similar features.
 Different software meant for reading PDF files, keyboard-based screen readers for blind people, as well as other programs are also available.
 Reading applications that use gestures or key commands usually require a bit of practice at first.

 There are several listening and reading aids listed on Celia's website.

-DATERO, an ICT-center for special needs groups, provides information and instructions on listening, using text-to-speech tools, improving concentration, and how to alter materials on different devices (only in Finnish and in Swedish).
+DATERO, an ICT centre for special needs groups, provides information and instructions on listening, using text-to-speech tools, improving concentration, and how to alter materials on different devices.

 Examples of screen readers and text-to-speech features